 “So many afterschool best practice gems reside with one person or organization,” said Santini.
 “We look to leverage this app to house practices that can be used internally and across the field in an accessible manner.”

-With a grant from the Mott Foundation, After-School All-Stars also is participating in multicity focus groups on the rollout of Mizzen in Seattle, Orlando and Tampa.
+With a grant from the Mott Foundation, After-School All-Stars also is participating in multicity focus groups on the rollout of Mizzen in Puget Sound, Orlando and Cleveland.

 “Our vision is for kids to stay safe and healthy, especially in COVID times, do well in school, find careers they love and give back,” Santini said.
 “So much of Mizzen’s content aligns with the work we do, and we’re already finding that the portability of STEM, social emotional learning, health and wellness, and college and career readiness content in the app is very helpful in supporting novice and seasoned staff.”